 - Review Compare Azure Government and global Azure and click on a service of interest to see variations between Azure Government and global Azure.

 To connect, browse to the portal at https://portal.azure.us.

 Sign in using your Azure Government credentials.
 Once you sign it, you should see "Microsoft Azure Government" in the upper left of the main navigation bar.

 Check out Service health

-This quickstart showed you how to use portal to connect to Azure Government.
+This quickstart showed you how to use the Azure Government portal to connect to Azure Government.
 Once you are connected to Azure Government, you may want to explore Azure services.
 Make sure you check out the variations, described in Compare Azure Government and global Azure.
-To learn more about Azure services continue to the Azure documentation.
+To learn more about Azure services, continue to the Azure documentation.